RULES OF THE SUPREME COURT OF APPEAL [Updated to 19 June 2023]

 “apply” means apply on notice of motion on the prescribed form in the Annexure, and “application” has a corresponding meaning;

-“judge” means a judge or an acting judge of the Court sitting otherwise than in open court;
+“Judge” means a judge or an acting judge of the Court sitting otherwise than in open court;

 “lodging of documents with the registrar” means the lodging of documents with the registrar through an attorney practising in Bloemfontein or, if a party is not represented by an attorney, by registered post or by that party personally, after prior service of copies of such documents on any other party;